Dr. Denise Cai

 Temporal memory-linking and development of open-source tools

-The goal of my research is to understand how memories are stored and updated across time and experience.
-I investigate the neural mechanisms governing these complex processes with a multi-level approach, combining cellular, systems, and behavioral techniques.
+The goal of Dr. Denise Cai’s research is to understand how memories are stored and updated across time and experience.
+She investigates the neural mechanisms governing these complex processes with a multi-level approach, combining cellular, systems, and behavioral techniques.

-My lab also develops and disseminates open-source neurotechnology.
-I am one of the primary developers of the open-source Miniscopes for in vivo calcium imaging (Cai et al., Nature, 2016; Shuman et al., 2020).
-We recently published a pipeline for behavior tracking (ezTrack) and a miniscope analysis pipeline (Pennington et al., Science Reports, 2019; Dong, et al., bioRxiv, 2021, Pennington et al., Current Protocols, in press).
-In collaboration with others at Mount Sinai and other institutions, we continue to develop new imaging tools and related software to be openly shared with the larger neuroscience community.
+Dr. Cia’s lab also develops and disseminates open-source neurotechnology.
+She is one of the primary developers of the open-source Miniscopes for in vivo calcium imaging (Cai et al., Nature, 2016; Shuman et al., 2020).
+They recently published a pipeline for behavior tracking (ezTrack) and a miniscope analysis pipeline (Pennington et al., Science Reports, 2019; Dong, et al., bioRxiv, 2021, Pennington et al., Current Protocols, in press).
+In collaboration with others at Mount Sinai and other institutions, they continue to develop new imaging tools and related software to be openly shared with the larger neuroscience community.